PeernetOfficial/Cmd/API.md

 ```
 /status                     Provides current connectivity status to the network
 /peer/self                  Provides information about the self peer details
-/blockchain/self/header     Header of the self peers blockchain
-/blockchain/self/read       Read the self peers blockchain
-/blockchain/self/append     Add a record to the blockchain
 /share/list                 List all files and directories that are shared
 /share/file                 Share a file via the peers blockchain